Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 Bone parenting allows you to make a certain bone in an armature the Parent Object of another object.
 This means that when transforming an armature the Child Object will only move if the specific bone it is the Child Object of moves.

-(See figure 34).
+.. _fig-view3d-parent-bone-parent:

 .. figure:: /images/TU-3DViewEditorHeader-ObjectMenu-Parent-BoneParenting.jpg

-   Figure 34 - three pictures of Armatures with four Bones, with the 2nd bone being the Bone Parent of the Child Object Cube.
+   Three pictures of Armatures with four Bones.

+In Fig. :ref:`fig-view3d-parent-bone-parent` with the 2nd bone being the Bone Parent of the Child Object Cube.
 The Cube is only transformed if the 1st or 2nd bones are.
 Notice altering the 3rd and 4th bones has no effect on the Cone.

 To use Bone Parenting, you must first select all the Child Objects you wish to parent to a specific Armature Bone, then :kbd:`Shift-RMB` select the Armature Object and switch it into Pose Mode and then select the